simplex-chat/simplex-chat/README.md

 ### Full privacy of your identity, profile, contacts and metadata

-**Unlike any other existing messaging platform, SimpleX has no identifiers assigned to the users** - not even even random numbers.
+**Unlike any other existing messaging platform, SimpleX has no identifiers assigned to the users** - not even random numbers.
 This protects the privacy of who are you communicating with, hiding it from SimpleX platform servers and from any observers.
 [Read more](./docs/SIMPLEX.md#full-privacy-of-your-identity-profile-contacts-and-metadata).

 ### The best protection against spam and abuse